 State Health Policy

-CHCF's Sacramento office provides policymakers and the media with a valuable local resource, and serves as a link to experts and resources at the foundation's Oakland headquarters.
+CHCF's Sacramento office provides policymakers with a valuable local resource and serves as a link to experts and resources at the foundation's Oakland headquarters.

 New & Noteworthy

 CalAIM is a multiyear reform led by the California Department of Health Care Services to improve the health outcomes and the overall well-being of Medi-Cal enrollees.
 Explore CHCF’s collection of tools and resources aimed at helping organizations understand and implement CalAIM.

 All Californians should have the opportunity to achieve their fullest potential for health.
 CHCF is working with a wide range of partners to remove structural barriers to care and build a just and equitable health care system that is designed to redress, not perpetuate, the inequities that too many of our fellow Californians face.

 Medi-Cal is the foundation of California’s health care safety net and a major component of the state’s budget.
 The Medi-Cal Explained series provides an overview of the program, including the people it serves, the services it provides, and how it is organized, managed, and financed.